culvertsoft/mgen/index_b_Basic_model.md

  * enumerations
  * Class members of any type of the types above (and classes)
  * Class members that are polymorphic
+ * Class member default values
+ * Class member flags (e.g. required, polymorphic, transient etc.)
+ * Class constants
- * Class members that are heterogenous containers (through polymorphism)
+ * Heterogenous containers (through polymorphism)

  For more information of what features are supported in the MGen IDL, see [our preliminary technical whitepaper](http://culvertsoft.se/docs/WhitePaper.pdf).